mj-support/iceberg-tracking/README.md

 Execute each training run

-1. preprocessing.py: transform annotations to COCO format
-2. detection.py: Faster R-CNN model with a ResNet50-FPN backbone to train and predict detection of icebergs
+1. detection.py: Faster R-CNN model with a ResNet50-FPN backbone to train and predict detection of icebergs
-3. tracking.py: track icebergs based on detection data and various tracking parameters like size, distance and overlapping
+2. tracking.py: track icebergs based on detection data and various tracking parameters like size, distance and overlapping

 Additionally you can display the results via visualization.py